 Looking forward

-Too many patients with HR+/HER2- stage II or III eBC have fallen into the treatment gap
+Are your patients with stage II or III HR+/HER2- eBC falling into the treatment gap?

 UNACCEPTABLE RISK OF RECURRENCE

-More than 1 in 3 patients with stage II and III ER+ eBC are at risk of distant recurrence, despite receiving adjuvant endocrine therapy2
+Too many patients with stage II or III HR+ eBC remain at risk of recurrence, despite adjuvant endocrine therapy—a risk that persists across their lifetime, regardless of nodal

 TOLERABILITY CHALLENGES

-Nonadherence and discontinuation are associated with an increased risk of recurrence.
-Treatments with improved tolerability are needed10-12
+Nonadherence and discontinuation are associated with an increased risk of recurrence, so patients' ability to tolerate treatment is paramount6-8